Shanghai Business Semester

 - Minimum cumulative GPA of 2.5

-- Sophomore standing or higher at time of participation
+- Junior standing or higher at time of participation

 - Complete pre-requisites by Spring 2020

 - Good disciplinary standing

-- Attend information session on May 14th from 12-1 in McNeely 108.
-Additional information sessions will be offered in September.
+- Attend information session on September 12, 17, or 24th from 12-1 in McNeely 106.
 Or, call us at (651) 962-6450 to schedule an advising appointment.
 Your Study Abroad advisor will open an application for you during your appointment.
 Info session attendance OR an advising appointment are required in order to apply.

 - Meet with your academic advisor to determine how the Shanghai Business Semester will fit into your 4-year degree plan.